fgdc-theme-lead-wg/2023-LCA-Strategic-Plan-Template/strat_plan_sections/Goals_Objectives_Actions.md

 Action 1.1.? (): (EiiI) Submit a performance report to the FGDC, at least annually, that documents the activities relating to and implementation of the National Geospatial Data Asset data theme, including progress in achieving the requirements under subparagraphs (A), (B), (C), and (D); and

-Actions 1.1.? (): (EiiII) Submit to the FGDC comments, as appropriate, regarding the summary and evaluation of the performance report provided by the Committee under section 2802(c)(12) of this title;
+Action 1.1.? (): (EiiII) Submit to the FGDC comments, as appropriate, regarding the summary and evaluation of the performance report provided by the Committee under section 2802(c)(12) of this title;

 Action 1.1.? (): (Eiii) Publish maps or comparable graphics online (in accordance with the mapping conventions specified by the Committee) showing the extent and status of the National Geospatial Data Asset data themes for which the covered agency is a lead covered agency;